Zhong Gong: Organizational techniques

-Banned in China
+Ban in China

-The 12th session of the NPC Standing Committee passed a resolution on 30 October 1999 which allowed it to take action against "heretic cults" and which applied retroactively to Falun Gong, Zhong Gong and any other spiritual groups deemed "dangerous to the state".
+The 12th session of the NPC Standing Committee passed a resolution allowing the government to take action against groups classified as "heretic cults." and which applied retroactively to Falun Gong, Zhong Gong and any other spiritual groups deemed a potential threat to the state.

 However, Zhong Gong has been much more low key than Falun Gong, and the government crackdown on it is almost unknown in China.
 Palmer describes how Zhong Gong effectively ceased to exist once the organisation was no longer able to provide material and social benefits to its followers.

 As a sign of Zhang's acumen, Thornton notes that when the Beijing daily reported that his Beijing-based International Qigong Service Enterprise had been shut down pending an investigation into possible criminal activities, Zhang hired the team of lawyers who had defended Mao's widow during the Gang of Four trial, and managed to gain a public apology from the paper.
 A five-year string of unsuccessful legal actions against the government followed, during which Zhang managed to elude arrest.

-After China declared Zhong Gong an illegal organisation, all its assets and those of the 3,000 entities constituting the Unicorn Group were confiscated, and its 600 principals arrested.
-After a warrant for the arrest of leader Zhang Hongbao was issued, he fled to the United States and applied for political asylum.
-He was not granted asylum, but gained Protective Resident Status on 13 June 2001.
-Zhang died in the United States in a motor accident on 31 July 2006 at the age of 52.
-After Zhang's death, Zhong Gong almost disappeared from the public's eye.
+After Zhong Gong was officially declared illegal, the organization’s assets and those of its 3,000 affiliated entities within the Unicorn Group were confiscated, and 600 key figures were detained.
+When an arrest warrant was issued for Zhang, he fled to the United States, where he applied for political asylum.
+While his request was not granted, he received Protective Resident Status on June 13, 2001.
+Zhang died in a motor accident on July 31, 2006, at the age of 52.
+While Zhong Gong’s public presence faded after his death, the movement remains active in China today, operating in secrecy due to ongoing repression by the Chinese government.